 Latest posts by Ahmad Imran (see all)

-Last year, I wrote about my first year’s feedback about the SiteGround’s shared hosting performance.
+Last year, I wrote about my two years feedback of the SiteGround’s shared hosting performance.

 No influence, no long-talks and no wishy-washy either.
 SiteGround ‘s user experience on a day to day basis and my overall view of the service are the two main elements that I want to explain in this article.

-Disclaimer – I am a simple blogger when it comes to website development and hosting etc. My views are purely based on my experience and should not be taken as professional judgement on technical matters.
+Disclaimer – I am a simple blogger when it comes to website development and hosting.
+My views are purely based on personal experience and should not be taken as professional judgement on technical matters.

-The next revision of this article will be in May 2018, to cover 3-years feedback with you.
+The next revision of this article will be in May 2019, to cover 4-years feedback with you.
 That is if things remain well and I continue with their service.